 charnwoodstoves

-The way you stack and store your firewood is a lot more important than you may think!
-If you have a wood-burning stove or wood-burning fire pit, it’s important to store your firewood in the right way.
+The best way to store firewood is more important than you may think!
+If you have a wood-burning stove or wood-burning fire pit, proper firewood storage is crucial for maintaining the quality of your fuel.

 Why?

-Failure to store your firewood in the right way can result in a whole host of issues, including bug infestations, problems with mould and fungus, as well as issues with your wood’s moisture levels causing it not to burn as well as you would like.
-For a clean and efficient burn logs should have a moisture level of below 20%.
-So you must keep your firewood as clean, safe, and dry as possible.
+Failure to store firewood correctly can result in a whole host of issues, including bug infestations, problems with mould and fungus, as well as issues with your wood’s moisture levels causing it not to burn as efficiently as you would like.
+For a clean and efficient burn, logs should have a moisture level of below 20%.
+So you must keep your firewood as clean, safe, and dry as possible when you store it.

 What is the best way to store firewood outside?

 Firewood is best stored outside.
-It should be stored neatly, with the outside of the wood exposed to the air.
-If possible, you should place the wood on top of plastic sheeting or in a wooden log store.
-Avoid tree cover if possible and don’t leave the logs in a heap.
+The best way to store firewood is to keep it neatly stacked, with the outside of the wood exposed to the air.
+If possible, you should place the wood on top of plastic sheeting or in a wooden log store to enhance firewood storage.
+Avoid tree cover if possible, as this can trap moisture, and don’t leave the logs in a heap, as this can lead to poor air circulation and potential mould growth.
+Properly storing your firewood and knowing how to store logs effectively will ensure that your wood remains dry and ready for use.

 Does firewood need to be covered?